-Ukraine: Not all scars of war are visible
+Russia-Ukraine international armed conflict: Not all scars are visible

 We all get scared when we’re alone in the dark.
 In the last four months, people in Ukraine have come to know life in the dark.
 The cold darkness of an underground shelter.
 The eerie city streets under blackout.

-While everyone in Ukraine has become accustomed to moving between light and dark, the internal psychological darkness brought on by war is harder to shift.
+While everyone in Ukraine has become accustomed to moving between light and dark, the internal psychological darkness brought on by armed conflict is harder to shift.

 Every day brings new physical scars.
 The destruction and injuries are plain to see.
-Much less obvious, but perhaps more destructive, are the invisible wounds of war.
+Much less obvious, but perhaps more destructive, are the invisible wounds of armed conflict.

 A psychological wound can cut deeper, last longer and harm people far beyond the direct victim.
 In places affected by conflict, mental health needs increase as violence creates new trauma and deepens pre-existing conditions.